You may be entitled to compensation if you have suffered pain and suffering due to a Lyft or Uber ridesharing accident in Baton Rouge.

-According to Louisiana Civil Code (CC) §2323, you can still be compensated even if you share partial fault for your accident.
-However, your compensation may be reduced based on your responsibility for the accident.
+According to La.
+Civ.
+Code Art.
+2323, you can still be compensated even if you share partial fault for your accident.
+However, you may have lower compensation based on your responsibility for the accident.
 The court will examine all the contributing factors before assigning percentages of liability and making the appropriate changes.

-For instance, if you were injured as a passenger during a ride, you may be dealing with Uber or Lyft’s insurance coverage.
-However, if you were a pedestrian who was hit by an off-duty rideshare driver, you may be working through the Uber or Lyft driver’s personal auto insurance.
+For instance, if you were injured as a passenger during a ride, you may be dealing with Uber or Lyft insurance coverage.
+However, if you were a pedestrian hit by an off-duty rideshare driver, you may be covered by the Uber or Lyft driver’s personal auto insurance.

 Additionally, Lyft or Uber drivers may be found liable for your pain and suffering when you are injured outside of the vehicle.
-For example, if a negligent driver lets you out of the car in a busy intersection and you are struck by a passing vehicle, you may be able to hold them responsible for your injuries.
+For example, if a negligent driver lets you out of the car at a busy intersection and a passing vehicle strikes you, you may be able to hold them responsible for your injuries.

 Baton Rouge Ridesharing Accident Lawyers Fighting for Your Rights

-You should know that CC §3492 places a one-year statute of limitations on personal injury claims in Baton Rouge, which begins on the day of your accident.
-That means you must file a claim within one year of your accident, or your case may be automatically dismissed.
+You should know that La.
+Civ.
+Code Art.
+3492 places a one-year statute of limitations on personal injury claims in Baton Rouge, which begins on the day of your accident.
+That generally means you must file a claim within one year of your accident, or your case may be automatically dismissed.
+You also have a year from the decedent’s death date to file a wrongful death action in Louisiana, according to La.
+Civ.
+Code.
+Art.
+2315.2.
 Contact us as soon as possible to get started.

-If you have any additional questions about your legal options after a ridesharing accident, our team at the Morris Bart law firm will be happy to assist you today.
-To get started with your free consultation, call us at (225) 341-5694.
+If you have questions about your legal options after a ridesharing accident in Baton Rouge, our team at the Morris Bart law firm will be happy to assist you.
+To get started with your free consultation, call us today.

 to find a Morris Bart office near you.